spack/spack/lib/spack/docs/packaging_guide.rst

 Note that you don't need to do everything up front.
 If your package is large, you can always choose to download just one tarball for now, then run :ref:`spack checksum <spack-checksum>` later if you end up wanting more.
-Let's say, for now, that you opted to download 3
+Let's say you chose to download 3 tarballs:
-tarballs:

 .. code-block:: sh